-EXECUTIVE SUMMARY XXXII

-Program 5: Promotion and Expansion of the Philippine Overseas Shipping;

-Program 6: Enhancement of Maritime Safety and Maritime Transport Security;

-Program 7: Modernization / Expansion of the Shipbuilding and Ship Repair Industry; and,

-Program 10: Implementation of the Strategy on Marine Environment Protection.
+Program 5: Promotion and Expansion of the Philippine Overseas Shipping; Program 6: Enhancement of Maritime Safety and Maritime Transport Security; Program 7: Modernization / Expansion of the Shipbuilding and Ship Repair Industry; and, Program 10: Implementation of the Strategy on Marine Environment Protection.

-At the start of 2023, the MARINA led the final updating of the MIDP, primarily to ensure that it is consistent with the Philippine Development Plan (PDP) which was recently updated to ensure that it is aligned with the socio-economic agenda of the PBBM Administration.
+At the start of 2023, the MARINA led the final updating of the MIDP, primarily to ensure that it is consistent with the Philippine Development Plan (PDP) to align with the socio-economic agenda of the PBBM Administration.
 Programs were categorized, and some were merged, while components were reduced or reclassified.

-The 2023 version of the MIDP features three (3) Overriding Programs, four (4) Core Programs, and one (1) Enabling Program.
+The 2023 version of the MIDP features four (4) Core Programs, three (3) Overriding Programs, and one (1) Enabling Program.
 The goals and outcomes of each program are interrelated.
 The Overriding Programs underpin the goals and outcomes of Core Programs, while the Enabling Program is geared towards facilitating the implementation of both Overriding and Core Programs, as follows;